IN THIS ARTICLE

 A user may update the review rating several times, changing the opinion and actively discussing an issue with the app developer.
 However, stores don't provide features for tracking updates made by users.
 So, it is hard to estimate the developer impact on the user opinion.

 At AppFollow we have created an algorithm that helps evaluating the real effect of your replies.
-It counts only rating updates that happened as a result of the developer reply.
-The system takes into account the chain of review replies and rating updates and the time between the rating update and developer reply.
+It counts only review updates that happened as a result of the developer reply.
+The system takes into account:

 Reply effect is a vital KPI to create and adjust your reply-to-reviews strategy.
 AppFollow Team has built an algorithm that measures what effect developer reply has on rating change of the app.